thirumurthis/Learnings/camel/Camel_Kafka_Reactive_springBoot_WebFlux_example.md

-## Reactive application with SpringBoot, Apache Camel using Kafka Broker
+## Simple reactive application with SpringBoot, Apache Camel using Kafka Broker to stream the data.

-- This blog demonstrates how to integrate Apache Camel with Apache Kafka and SpringBoot to build a simple Reactive web application.
+- In this blog have demonstrated how to integrate Apache Camel with Apache Kafka and SpringBoot, by building a simple Reactive application.

-- The endpoint exposed in this case will streams the data received from the Kafka broker.
+- The Apache Camel components are used to generate random numbers every 2 seconds, this random number is sent to Kafka and consumed by different camel route finally connecting with SpringBoot Flux to stream the data via controller endpoint.

-## Brief introduction about the application
+## About the application

 - Apache camel route definition details are as follows
   - Route set 1: